AT&T Pebble Beach Pro-Am: History

-Tournament playing format
+Current playing format

-The starting field consists of 156 professionals and 156 amateurs.
-Each professional is paired with an amateur player.
-On the first three days, 156 two-man teams will play a better ball format with one round on each of the three courses.
+The starting field consists of 80 professionals and 80 amateurs.
+Each professional is paired with an amateur partner.
+On the first two days, 80 two-person teams will play a Better ball format with one round on Pebble Beach and the other round at Spyglass Hill.
 The pros also play an individual stroke play format.
+On the last two days, only the pros will advance to the third and final rounds held at Pebble Beach.
+In addition, there will be fewer celebrities in the pro-am field as well.

+Prior playing format

-On the final day, those professionals and pro-am teams making the 54-hole cut will play on the Pebble Beach Golf Links.
+Previously, the starting field consisted of 156 professionals and 156 amateurs.
+Each professional was paired with an amateur player.
+On the first three days, 156 two-man teams played a better ball format with one round on each of the three courses.
+The pros also played an individual stroke play format.
+On the final day, those professionals and pro-am teams making the 54-hole cut played on the Pebble Beach Golf Links.